 The memories are good ones.
 There will be more of them in my forthcoming book on my recent trip to New Brunswick.

-North Carolina's Southern Outer Banks is a long away from Tay Creek and our cattle farm, but the people are much the same.
-I love it here even more than I did in New Brunswick, but the weather and absence of black flies have a lot to do with that.
+North Carolina is a long away from Tay Creek and our cattle farm, but the people are much the same.
+I grew up in North Carolina so it is easy to love it as much as I did New Brunswick.
+However, the weather and absence of black flies make North Carolina a little more pleasant.
+No one misses snow on the ground in April and May.

 Nice!